 This is a new year for many people, especially students heading to college, or families with school-aged children.
 We’re all coming out of the fun-and-sun times of the summer, and it’s time to get back to a more normal routine.

 With this return to routine, many people make New (School) Year’s resolutions.
-If you’re going to make them, you should do our best to keep them, don’t you think?
-So here are a few quick bullet points from my message on Sunday (if you’d like more details, email me to request a CD).
+If you’re going to make them, you should do your best to keep them, don’t you think?
+So here are a few quick bullet points from my message on Sunday.

 - Check your motivation—be motivated by something which will last into eternity.

 - Set realistic goals—we often overestimate what we can get done in a day, and underestimate what we can get done in a year.

 - Don’t quit when you slip—there’s always slip-ups with new things, so be prepared for it, and don’t throw in the towel when it happens.